 We know that paying for insurance feels like a big pain in the you-know-what.
 But the reality of it is, you need it.
 Life is unpredictable, and you don’t want to find yourself on your own if something happens to your home.

-Today, most major insurers will cover manufactured homes, and if you are financing your home, insurance will be required by your lender.
-Even if you pay cash for your home, we strongly recommend you get insurance to protect your investment, and all of you and your family’s belongings.
+Today, most major insurers will cover manufactured homes, and if you are financing your home, your lender will require insurance.
+Even if you pay cash for your home, we strongly recommend you get insurance to protect your investment, and all of your and your family’s belongings.

-There are 3 components of homeowners insurance that are important if you want to make sure you have complete coverage.
+There are three components of homeowners insurance that are important if you want to make sure you have complete coverage.